ericPantarotto/react_ultimateCourse/_notes/notes.md

 **<span style='color: #a8c62c'> Map.module.css**

-To style the marker as we want, we use the default classnames provided by `react-leaflet` and then use our `"global(.classname)` identifier so that they can be matched and overriden.
+To style the marker as we want, we use the default classnames provided by `react-leaflet` and then use our `"global(.classname)` identifier so that they can be matched and overridden.

 ```css
 :global(.leaflet-popup .leaflet-popup-content-wrapper) {